 Artificial passive immunity occurs when antibodies are injected into an individual to provide immediate protection against a specific pathogen.

 Artificial passive immunity occurs when antibodies are injected into an individual to provide immediate protection against a specific pathogen.
-An example of this is the administration of tetanus antitoxin to neutralize tetanus toxins in case of an injury.
+For example, tetanus antitoxin is administered to neutralize tetanus toxins in case of injury.

 Why was the clotting factor removed from the horse’s blood when preparing serum for passive immunity?

-When blood from one species is introduced into another species, it can trigger a clotting response, potentially leading to serious complications or death.
-By removing the clotting factor, known as serum, only the antibodies are retained, making it safe for administration to humans.
+When blood from one species is introduced into another, it can trigger a clotting response, potentially leading to serious complications or death.
+Removing the clotting factor, known as serum, only the antibodies are retained, making the blood safe for human administration.

 Example – Anti Tetanus Serum

-In summary, the immune system comprises both innate and acquired immunity, each with its mechanisms for protecting the body against pathogens.
-Understanding these mechanisms is crucial for developing strategies to prevent and treat diseases effectively.
+In summary, the immune system comprises innate and acquired immunity, each with mechanisms for protecting the body against pathogens.
+Understanding these mechanisms is crucial for developing effective strategies to prevent and treat diseases.

 Thank you